Emergency escape rocket: the ultimate lifeboat for spacecraft

 Flames engulfed all but the top of the rocket tipped with the emergency escape tower, as launch control officers on the ground scrambled to activate escape system.

 The emergency escape system pulled away the spacecraft, while conflagration raged beneath.
+The Descent Module reportedly landed not far from Tyuratam's oxygen plant, which caused additional concern and apparently required some adjustments to the system.

 Click to enlarge.
 Copyright © 2000 Anatoly Zak